openMF/mifos-passcode-cmp/README.md

 - `AuthenticationResult.UserNotRegistered` - If the user disables the platform authenticator, or in case of Windows Hello, the passkey is deleted or the Authenticator is disabled.
 The user should be logged out in this case and registered again.

 ## Setting Up the Authenticator
-Prompt the user to set up a device credential or biometric authentication:
+Prompt the user to set up a device credential or biometric authentication if not already set by user:

 ```kotlin
 authProvider.setupPlatformAuthenticator()